 The Morton Arboretum only has a few free days a year Arbor Day, Thanksgiving and Christmas.
 On Thanksgiving and Christmas all the buildings are closed and of course it can be cold.
-Still it’s great way to walk off the turkey coma and to prepare for the holiday shopping madness.
 On Arbor Day everything is open.
 It’s a very busy day.
 The arboretum recommends arriving early.

 When: April 28, 2017.
 7 a.m. to sunset.

 Where: Morton Arboretum, 4100 Illinois Route 53, Lisle, IL 60532

 Arbor Day is The Morton Arboretum’s signature holiday set aside to plant, care for, and honor trees.

 As the champion of trees, we have an exciting lineup of events to celebrate trees and their importance to our world!
 Celebrate Arbor Day weekend, April 28-30, 2017. learn more

 Tree Champion Activity Sheet.
 Help us draw attention to trees.
 Download, Tree Champion Activity Sheet (PDF)

 Arbor Day Celebration and Pop-up Plant Clinic at Daley Plaza

 On Arbor Day, April 28, 2017, the Arboretum is once again going downtown to the Daley Plaza for its third Arbor Day Pop-Up Celebration.
 Our Plant Clinic will answer your tree and plant questions and will hand out helpful materials. learn more